What is the structure of the online sessions?

-How long does it take to complete the Diploma?
+How long does it take to complete the Diploma Programme?

-The International Diploma in Mental Health, Human Rights & Law is a one-year course offered by the Centre for Mental Health Law & Policy, Indian Law Society, Pune.
+The International Diploma in Mental Health, Human Rights & Law is a one-year programme offered by the Centre for Mental Health Law & Policy, Indian Law Society, Pune.

 I am not a lawyer: can I apply?